Creeping Death

-"Creeping Death" is a song by American thrash metal band Metallica.
+"Creeping Death" is a song by American heavy metal band Metallica.
 It was released on November 23, 1984, as the lead and only commercial single from their album Ride the Lightning ("Fade to Black" and "For Whom the Bell Tolls", from the same album, were issued as promotional singles).
 Written from the perspective of the Angel of Death, "Creeping Death" describes the tenth plague of Egypt.
 It is often thought of as one of the band’s most popular songs and is currently the second-most-played song live by them.

 Development

-Kirk Hammett wrote the guitar riff for the bridge section when he was 16 years old.
-The middle section, with its ominous chants of "Die!" set to a Phrygian mode chord progression, was originally written by Hammett while he was in Exodus.
-The song was called "Die by His Hand" and had been part of the Exodus setlist for live shows, but was never used on any Exodus albums.
+Lars Ulrich and James Hetfield got the idea for the song's lyrics by watching the film The Ten Commandments, which is based on the Biblical story of the Plagues of Egypt.
+The two founding members loved the film and used to watch it at Cliff Burton's house, as his parents owned a VCR, a rare piece of equipment in the early 1980s.
+While watching the scene of the final plague (about 2 hours 49 minutes into the movie), represented by a green fog appearing out of the moon and rolling across the ground, killing every Egyptian first-born child that got caught in it, Burton remarked; "Whoa, that's like creeping death!", to which Hetfield responded; "Whoa, man, write that down, sheer poetry!"
+The band liked the sound of the phrase Burton coined and decided to write a song about the plagues, using it as its title.

-Metallica was inspired for the song by the second half of the film The Ten Commandments, which is based on the Biblical story of the Plagues of Egypt.
-Lars Ulrich and James Hetfield loved the film and used to watch it at Cliff Burton's house, as his parents owned a VCR, a rare piece of equipment in the early 1980s.
-While watching the scene of the final plague killing every Egyptian first-born child, Burton remarked; "Whoa – it's like creeping death", as the plague was represented by a fog rolling into the Pharaoh's palace.
-The band liked the sound of "creeping death" and decided to write a song about the plagues, with the phrase as its title.
-They also incorporated the famous "so let it be written, so let it be done" line from the movie into the song's chorus.
+Much like "Trapped Under Ice", which borrowed its riff from "Impaler" by Kirk Hammett's former band Exodus, the "Die by my hand" section of "Creeping Death" was constructed around the riff from "Die By His Hand".
+"I recall calling Kirk up and giving him a great deal of grief," Exodus guitarist Gary Holt later grumbled.
+"He said, 'Ah, I thought I asked you if it was ok.'
+I'm like, 'No, you didn't.'
+So I've had the pleasure -- and I use the term loosely -- of watching 60,000 people chant 'Die by my hand!' at Metallica shows, yet I've never received a penny for it."
+In his defense, Hammett said that the riff was his creation, and that he wrote it when he was 16.

 The single release's artwork was done by Alvin Petty.
 The logo and the song's title were added with a plastic layover to the existing artwork.
 Kirk Hammett had seen the picture hanging up at Petty's house and remarked that it would be perfect for the single and picture-disk that were about to be finished.